maxstollmayer/catppuccin.omp/README.md

 ## Customization

-Feel free to customize this theme to your own liking by either cloning the repository or with something like `oh-my-posh config export --output ~/mytheme.omp.json`.
-If you find a bug or think a feature should be included, do not hesitate to make an issue or a pull request.
-See the [Oh My Posh documentation](https://ohmyposh.dev/docs/configuration/general) on how to configure a theme.
+Tailor this theme to suit your preferences by either cloning the repository or using a command like `oh-my-posh config export --output ~/mytheme.omp.json`.
+If you encounter a bug or believe a certain feature should be incorporated, feel free to open an issue or submit a pull request.
+Consult the [Oh My Posh documentation](https://ohmyposh.dev/docs/configuration/general) for guidance on configuring themes.

 &nbsp;